zhuochun/nus-ivle-api/README.md

 # NUS IVLE API JavaScript SDK

-JavaScript SDK for NUS IVLE API
+a JavaScript SDK for NUS IVLE API

 ## Getting Started
 Download the [production version][min] or the [development version][max].